debugyourequality/debugyourequality.github.io/texts/blue_eye.md

 - Abstraction of 'all know'
 - A strong education on what's right or wrong, and acknowledge the time window, some 'bad' are bad, not your fault.
 - Suicide are story teller.
+- Information and belief.

+This is quite an analouge to 'cascading behavior' in network theory.
+Changes unless the other one change.